gotham-rs/gotham/examples/routing/README.md

 We recommend reviewing our routing examples in the order shown below:

 1. [Introduction](introduction) - Introduces fundamental router and router builder concepts.
-2. [HTTP Verbs](http_verbs) - Shows how to route requests to handlers based on HTTP verbs.
+1. [HTTP Verbs](http_verbs) - Shows how to route requests to handlers based on HTTP verbs.
+1. [Scopes](scopes) - Combining routes under a common, nestable, root.

 ## License